iblind/notes-ubiq/notes.md

 #### c.

 CONSTs _ARE NOT_ immutable!
-The data type simply means that they can't be reassigned.
+That is to say, you can absolutely change the properties of a const object; the data type simply means that consts can't be reassigned.

 (you CAN freeze the values of an object, however, you can use \*Object.freeze(varName))